-It is common knowledge that tequila is a type of mezcal, but there are many people who do not know what the difference is between the two.
-There are a lot of misconceptions about tequila and mezcal, so we wanted to clear up some of the confusion and make clear the differences between mezcal vs tequila:
+It is known that tequila is a type of mezcal, but many people don’t know what the difference is between the two.
+There are many misconceptions about tequila and mezcal, so we want to clarify some of the confusion and make clear the differences between mezcal vs tequila:

-When you’re deciding between tequila and mezcal, it can seem like they’re two sides of the same coin.
-They’re both made from agave plants, after all!
-The truth is, though, that these two spirits are distinctively different—and each has its own unique flavor profile.
+When deciding between tequila and mezcal, it may seem like two sides of the same coin.
+After all, both are made from agave plants.
+However, the truth is that these two spirits are clearly different and each has its own flavor profile.

 Differences Between Mezcal and Tequila: The Denomination of Origin (DO)